Home › Blog › How to Create Popup Surveys Your Visitors Can’t Resist

 How to Create a Popup Survey in 10 Minutes

-Now that you know the top tips to create and launch engaging popup surveys on websites, it’s time to talk business — How to create popup surveys in simple steps.
+Now that you know the top tips for creating and launching engaging popup surveys on a website, it’s time to talk business—how to create popup surveys in simple steps.

-If you’re in the mood for some visuals, here’s our detailed video on designing effective popup surveys.
-But if not, then you can skip to the steps mentioned below that showcase how to create survey intercepts called Nudges™ using Qualaroo..
+Here’s our detailed video on designing effective popup surveys.
+You can also check out the following steps that showcase how to create survey intercepts called Nudges™ using Qualaroo.

 Step 1: Click the “Create New” button on your dashboard interface.